warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 internal state: the secret scalar, and the full transcript.
 If your implementation gets a different key, you can go back and compare the intermediate values until you find the first one that doesn't match.

-### TODO (blog draft)

-* do we need to minimize bias in the password-to-scalar function?
-* remove discussion about uniform password-to-scalar hashing?
-* Element Representation: link "some debate about the issue" to the curves-list discussion